Frequently Asked Homeschool Questions

 Instructions can also be made available in multiple languages, supporting multilingual learners.

-In the grammar modules, students can speak their responses and share a list of their interests, allowing the content to shift toward topics that keep them engaged and motivated.
+In the grammar workshops, students can speak their responses and share a list of their interests, allowing the content to shift toward topics that keep them engaged and motivated.

 This dynamic approach ensures that every child is both supported and stretched—growing in confidence, skill, and independence.